Guzlr/WS2801-_color_wave/README.md

 # WS2801 RGB LED colour wave

-Generates an RGB 'rainbow' wave of colours that cycle along a string of WS2801 RGB LEDs.
+Arduino program that generates an RGB 'rainbow' wave of colours that cycle along a string of WS2801 RGB LEDs.
 This video gives an example of usage:

    https://www.youtube.com/watch?v=ekmjtNZBGNI